GetStream/stream-chat-swift/docusaurus/docs/iOS/components/channel.md

 ```

 ### PageSize
 The page size is used to specify how many messages the channel will fetch initially and per page.
-By default the value is `.messagesPageSize` which is `25`.
+It is set to `25` by default.

 ### PaginationParameter
 The pagination parameter can be used to filter specific messages, like for example, to fetch messages only after or before a certain message.
 Example: